Daniela510/just-a-poster/README.md

-# just-a-poster
-just a poster
+just a fun little poster translated from analog to digital with just a dash of interactive spice.